mariia-korzun/advanced-functions/README.md

 <hr>

 ## TASK № 2
-### Create object ladder with 3 methods “up”, “down” and “showStep”.
-Also it has property “step”.
-Step initially equal to 0.
+### Create an object called “ladder”.
+It should include 3 methods: “up”, “down” and “showStep”.
+Also it should have a  property called “step”.
+“Step” is initially equal to 0.
 It should support chaining calls.
-Up/down - increasing/decreasing counter, showStep - showing current step counter with console.log()
+Up/down – increasing/decreasing “step”, showStep – showing current step counter with console.log().

-### For example:
+### Example:
 ```js
 ladder.up().up().down().up().showStep(); // 1+1-1+1 = 2
 ```
 <hr>

 ## TASK № 3
-### Write function applyAll(func, arg1, arg2...) which takes function (sum or mul) and arbitrary number of arguments.
-It should call func( write the realization of sum, mul) with all arguments and return result.
+### Write a function called “applyAll”.
+It takes a function (sum or mul) and an arbitrary number of arguments.
+It should call a received function ( output the “sum” and “mul” functions) with all arguments and return result.
 Using of call method is mandatory.

-### For example:
+### Example:
 ```js
 applyAll(sum, 1, 2, 3); // -> sum(1, 2, 3) = 6
 applyAll(mul, 2, 3, 4); // -> mul(2, 3, 4) = 24